Global Cinemas and Screen Arts (BA): 3-year, full-time degree by evening study

 A special feature of the course is the opportunity to take, each year, an option module, worth 30 credits, in any Western or non-Western language, literature or a practical course in screenwriting.

-Year 1: you undertake 2 compulsory modules - and Doing Film, Media and Culture - at Birkbeck (30 credits each) and 2 option modules (30 credits each) in film, or 1 option module in film and the other in a language, in literature, or in screenwriting.
+Year 1: you undertake a compulsory module -and 3 option modules (30 credits each) in film, or 2 option modules in film and the other in a language, in literature, or in screenwriting.

 Year 2: you study 2 compulsory modules (15 credits each) - Global Screen Industries and Orientalism on Screen - at SOAS (both of which are taught in the evening at SOAS, in order to accommodate the needs of our students) and either choose 3 option modules in film (30 credits each) or 2 option modules in film and 1 other in a language, in literature, or in screenwriting.